gpremer/mvpeventbus/README.markdown

 It is suggested that UI-framework-specific methods call back to methods in the presenter that the View belongs to.

-For a complete example, look at the included mvp-swingexample project.
+For a complete example, look at the included mvp-swingexample or mvp-vaadin-example projects.

 ## Acknowledgement